CSNW/sql-bricks/readme.md

 // SELECT * FROM user INNER JOIN address ON user.addr_id = address.id
 ```

-The "left table" passed to the join criteria generator function will always be the most recently used table -- either the most recently join()ed table or, if there is none, the main table in the statement.
+The "left table" passed to the join criteria generator function will always be the most recently used table -- either the most recently joined table or, if there is none, the main table in the statement.
 If you want to perform a "chain" of joins, where each table joins from the previous one, you can call `.join()` multiple times, but if you want to join from one table directly to a number of related tables, you can call `.join()` once and pass the table names in as separate arguments:

 ```javascript
 select().from('usr').join('addr').join('zip');